yanailab/knn-smoothing/README.md

    By default, the script expects your expression matrix to be stored as a tab-delimited plain-text file, with gene labels contained in the first column, and cell labels contained in the first row (the top-left "cell" in the matrix can either be empty or contain the first cell label).

    You can change the separator by passing the `--sep` argument to the script.
-For example, if you're using comma-separated values (csv), pass `--sep ,`.
-This will also affect the separator used in the output file.
+For example, if you're using comma-separated values (csv) for the input file, pass `--sep ,`.
+It will also be the separator in the output file to avoid format inconsistency.

 5. Run smoothing!